hampoelz/Capacitor-NodeJS/README.md

 ➡ A full-fledged [Node.js](https://nodejs.org/) runtime for [Capacitor](https://capacitorjs.com) apps.

-> ℹ️ This project uses the [Node.js for Mobile Apps](https://github.com/nodejs-mobile/nodejs-mobile) toolkit to add NodeJS support in Android and IOS
+> ℹ️ This project uses the [Node.js for Mobile Apps](https://github.com/nodejs-mobile/nodejs-mobile) toolkit to add Node.js support in Android and IOS

 > **⚠ WIP - Work in Progress ⚠**
 >